amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

    To narrow down the issue, collect information about the GPU or accelerator, along with other details about the platform and system.
 Some issues to consider include:

-   *  Is ROCm running on a bare-metal setup, in a Docker container, in a SR-IOV virtualized environment, or in some combination of these configurations?
+   *  Is ROCm running on a bare-metal setup, in a Docker container, in an SR-IOV virtualized environment, or some combination of these configurations?
 If ROCm is running in a Docker container, provide the name of the Docker image.
    *  Is the problem only seen on a specific GPU architecture?
    *  Is it only seen on a specific system type?